raghavsyal/ByteME/src/com/university/byteme/READMe.md

     - when customer views a cart, they can add a request there only, and admin can see the request when looking at the orders instead of making another function to handle requests as it makes more sense to see the requests along with the order.

+    - once CLI is closed, pendingOrders are saved and then we can run GUI, but when we restart the CLI, then we are writing over the pending orders txt file again and not appending (bool append is not set to true.).

+    - same thing is happening with all the txt files, in one run, everything written will get added in the right format, the moment we run the CLI again then we are writing over the previous saved data and not appending it as now it is a new cycle as it wasn't mentioned that when restarting the CLI, the content of previous cycle of CLI should remain in new cycle.

 ### When admin generates daily sales report, i have printed a table kind of thing in which quantity is also shown, something like this

 | Item            | Quantity | Cost    |